Daniel Wass: Atlético Madrid

 On 27 January 2022, Atlético Madrid announced the signing of Wass on a contract until 2023.
 He made his competitive debut for the club on 6 February, coming off the bench at half-time for Šime Vrsaljko in a 4–2 loss away against Barcelona at Camp Nou.
 The appearance would remain his only one for the Colchoneros, as he suffered a season-ending knee injury after a challenge by Ferran Torres.

 Return to Brøndby

-On 12 August 2022, Wass returned to Brøndby on a permanent transfer.
+On 12 August 2022, Wass returned to Brøndby IF on a permanent transfer from Atlético Madrid.
 He made his return debut two days later in a Superliga match against OB, starting at right-back in a 2–0 home win.

+Brøndby had announced on 24 July 2022 that Wass would sign a contract through June 2025, marking a return to where he started his professional career.

+Ahead of the 2024–25 season, head coach Jesper Sørensen removed Wass from the role of team captain.
+Following Sørensen’s departure and the appointment of Frederik Birk as head coach, Wass was reinstated as captain at the beginning of the 2025–26 season.

+Brøndby began the 2025–26 Superliga season with a win under Wass's captaincy, placing them first in the league table after the opening round.

+On 5 March 2025, Brøndby extended Wass’s contract by an additional year, tying him to the club through June 2026 and including a future non-playing club role upon retirement.

 International career

 Wass made his Danish international debut against England on 9 February 2011.

 In May 2018, Wass was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.